 The Old Town

-Ok …So the last one is only in December but still, gives those on a winter get-away a reason of their own to come!
-This city is so incredible and perfect, photos can only show so much – When you are hear it feels like you are on a movie set, or a theme park.
-Its unbelievable that people actually live and work here every day, but they do!
-Its a bit of a secret treasure at the moment though, largely unknown outside of Germany so be sure to add this to your hit list of European ‘must-dos’ on your next trip and live it up like a medieval king!
+It is unbelievable that people actually live and work here every day, but they do!
+Its a bit of a secret treasure at the moment though, mostly unknown outside of Germany, so be sure to add this to your hit list of European ‘must-dos’ on your next trip and live it up like a medieval king!